astronomer/astro-docs/enterprise/v0.16/03_install/01_aws/01_install-aws-standard.md

             enabled: true # Lets users authenticate with Google
 ```

-Information on other auth systems can be found [here.](/docs/enterprise/v0.16/manage-astronomer/integrate-auth-system/) SMTP is required and will allow users to send and accept email invites to Astronomer.
+ SMTP is required and will allow users to send and accept email invites to Astronomer.
 The SMTP URI will take the following form:

 ```
 smtpUrl: smtps://USERNAME:PW@HOST/?pool=true